Logan (soundtrack)

 Logan: Original Motion Picture Soundtrack is the score album to the 2017 film of the same name, featuring the Marvel Comics character Wolverine.
 It is the tenth installment in the X-Men film series and the third and final installment in the Wolverine trilogy following X-Men Origins: Wolverine (2009) and The Wolverine (2013).
 The film is directed by James Mangold, and featured musical score composed by Marco Beltrami, having previously worked together in the predecessor.

 The original score was set to be composed by Cliff Martinez, but due to creative differences, Beltrami took over the scoring duties and worked on the film score from January–February 2017.
-Lakeshore Records distributed and published the soundtrack, with licensing from Sony Classical Records and released in digital formats on March 3, 2017, alongside the film, and a physical CD release on March 31.
+Lakeshore Records distributed and published the soundtrack, with licensing from Sony Classical Records and Fox Music and released in digital formats on March 3, 2017, alongside the film, and a physical CD release on March 31.
 A deluxe edition of the soundtrack was also unveiled on April 21, featuring an additional track.
 The score received positive critical reviews, with praise towards Beltrami's minimalistic musical approach and production.